samthor/sents-cli/README.md

 # to print all CSS files that have changed
 sents "foo/**/*.css"

+# to print everything in a folder
+sents "path/to/folder"

 # to rebuild JS after any file changes, deduped to every second
 sents "**/*.js" -c "rollup" -d 1000
 ```